DFP Condemns Systematic Killing Of Kashmiri Youth By Indian Troops - UrduPoint

 DFP Condemns Systematic Killing Of Kashmiri Youth By Indian Troops

-ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Sep, 2022 ) :The Jammu and Kashmir Democratic Freedom Party (DFP), headed by incarcerated Shabbir Ahmad Shah has strongly condemned the killing of innocent Kashmiri youth in fresh acts of state terrorism by Indian troops.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Sep, 2022 ) :The Jammu and Kashmir Democratic Freedom Party (DFP), headed by incarcerated Shabbir Ahmad Shah has strongly condemned the killing of innocent Kashmiri youth in fresh acts of state terrorism by Indian troops in Indian illegally occupied Jammu and Kashmir.

-The DFP in a statement issued in Srinagar termed the ruthless killing of Kashmiris as part of the Narendra Modi-led fascist Indian government's systematic genocide campaign in IIOJK, said a press release.

 The DFP deplored that on one hand, India has let loose its troops to kill innocent Kashmiris while on the other, it has intensified its efforts to bring a material change in the region by permanently settling the Indian citizens in IIOJK and granting voting rights to the non-local labourers and Indian forces' personnel.